Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 What trends are already emerging today in the field of advertising?

 Otto Kelm: On one hand, it is important to utilize Amazon’s capabilities; on the other hand, there is a reason why we talk about the Pinterest or TikTok readiness of brands.
-One must be where the target audience gathers information or exchanges ideas in order to attract or retain customers.
+You need to be where the target audience gathers information or exchanges ideas to attract or retain customers.
 Whether through advertising or other content formats that the potential target audience readily accepts.
-The big brands have been doing this through radio, TV, print, etc., for years.
+Large brands have been doing this through radio, TV, print, etc., for years.
 It is becoming increasingly interesting for smaller brands as they can now address customers in a much more granular way.

 Ronny Marx: Social platforms are very popular.
-Pinterest has developed extremely well.
-Classic channels like Facebook or Instagram are still very good.
-TikTok is one of the shining stars and will increasingly come into focus regarding professional campaigns, just as we know from Facebook and Instagram.
+Pinterest has evolved significantly.
+Classic channels like Facebook or Instagram are still very effective.
+TikTok is one of the shining stars and will increasingly come into focus regarding professional campaigns, similar to what we know from Facebook and Instagram.

 The primary focus, before concentrating on anything else, should still remain on Amazon, keyword retail readiness.
 Set up proper campaigns and ensure that this channel is fully utilized.
 If that works and I have enough resources, I will then approach the next channel in a target audience-appropriate manner.
 Until I have that, the groundwork is not done, and one should not focus on social media but rather on sales on Amazon.

-Otto Kelm: It is hard to say.
-In the Asian markets, live selling is much more deeply integrated into the shopping experience, while in Europe and the USA, the concept of “going shopping” has been shaped over decades.
+Otto Kelm: That’s hard to say.
+In the Asian markets, live selling is much more deeply embedded in the shopping experience, while in Europe and the USA, the “going shopping” experience has been shaped over decades.
 Amazon has been using this feature in the USA for years – whether and when it will really provide added value remains to be seen.

 What is Amazon Attribution and who should use it?